maxbarrett/valideater/README.md

 ### email
+Must be a valid email address.

 Default error message: `Invalid email`

 ### matches
+Field value must match that of another.

-Requires a `data-vldtr-matches` attribute with the value of the ID of the element to match.
-Eg:
+Requires attribute `data-vldtr-matches` value to be ID of the element to match, eg:

 ```sh
 <input type="email" placeholder="Email" id="toMatch" data-vldtr="email">
 <input type="email" placeholder="Confirm email" data-vldtr="matches" data-vldtr-matches="toMatch">
 ```

 The confirmation element should come after element to match.
 The confirmation element shouldn't need any other validation - the matcher should have those.

 Default error message: `These values do not match`

 ### numeric
+Value must only have numbers.
+Can include spaces.

 Default error message: `Value must be numeric`